kennytv/list-of-shame/README.md

 A non-exhaustive list of projects to be known to have rather unpleasant vibes.

 * [Yatopia](https://github.com/YatopiaMC/Yatopia) & [SugarcaneMC](https://github.com/SugarcaneMC/Sugarcane), "The combined power of Paper forks for maximum instability and unmaintainablity!" - Messy, tossed salad of people that haven't even really understood the patch system.
 And yes, *[it's that bad](https://github.com/KennyTV/Yaptapia)*
+* [WorldQL](https://www.worldql.com/posts/2021-08-worldql-scalable-minecraft/) - Interesting project with a promising idea, but with Sugarcane-level advertising, vastly blown out of proportion, and already containing countless red flags in their public Spigot plugin, which do not give the impression of scalability.
 * [SkinsRestorer](https://github.com/SkinsRestorer/SkinsRestorerX), "`System.out.println("[SkinsRestorer] ")`, `try {} catch (Exception e) {}`" - The cleanest code it has comes from one-time contributors.
 * [EntityTrackerFixer](https://github.com/Esmorall/EntityTrackerFixer), "Minecraft tracks alot of entities - so let's disable that, who needs entities to work as intended anyway ;^)", not to mention that Paper already implements most of its fixes.
 * Literally any closed-source (paid) 1.8 Paper fork on mcmarket, "\[Optimized\] \[Cannons\] \[Everything is multithreaded\]" - Mostly just copied off each other with little to no actual work involved or improvements done, with many even introducing major bugs or including security breaches.